 At each balance sheet date, the group evaluates the collectability of trade receivables and records provisions for impairment of receivables based on experience including, for example, comparisons of the relative age of accounts and consideration of actual write-off history.
 The actual level of debt collected may differ for the estimated levels of recovery, which could impact operating results positively or negatively.
-As at 31 March 2018 current trade receivables from continuing operations were £114.8m (2016: £133.5m), before provision for impairments.
+As at 31 March 2018 current trade receivables.